Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to change the owner and the group owner of hello to vincent and staff respectively
+how to change the owner of the file hello to betty only if it is owned by the user guillaume